mia-platform/documentation/docs/development_suite/api-console/api-design/flow-manager-configurator/how-it-works.md

 - Service configuration
 - Service settings
 - Unlink microservice (only for linked services)
-- New layout (only if you has not switch to the new layout yet)
+- New layout (only if you have not switch to the new layout yet)

 #### Persistency Management